alashworth/stan-monorepo/README.md

 * Don't forget to purge git history of generated files in the /doc folder

+* Need to finish writing logic for exporting CMake build targets.

 ##### Important

 * Some EXPECT_DEATH unit tests don't work with empty strings in the Stan math unit tests.
 This is after I changed the existing string matching test code to use std::regex, which had to be done since the original string matching code didn't work if the compiler error string format changed.